Acetechite/Tools2/README ACTUALLY.txt

 Tools 2 Localization

+========Revision=========
+I have finally understood Scriptable Objects and using them with a large text asset.

+Now my text file gets imported to an asset file that is mapped to a data class I've created thats a kind of scriptable object.
+The user puts in that language library file, and the editor parses it for the content you want to see.
+Now you can put a UseScriptableTest script onto a text object and it will look for the default language library, or throw an error if its missing.
+Whether you want to change the library or add the default one, you can atach the asset to this script and then that component will allow you to include "Text".
+Whatever you include in the text here will scan the library asset, and return the translation based on the library specific selected language.

+I believe that should cover:
+	- Library is imported as a Unity Asset
+	- New text objects can have the library translations applied to them (tested)

 This project i focused on localization for buttons and interface elements.

 Essentially there is a plain-text lexicon that the language person updates